Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

-On Shorts; atop Loss price must be greater than entry price, while Take Profit must be less than entry price.
+On Shorts; stop Loss price must be greater than entry price, while Take Profit must be less than entry price.

 `Price-at-Entry` for shorts is actionable the same as on longs.

+`Listing Address` - `Token Address` and `Liquidity Address` are stored for closing the position.

 ### **Functions**
 - enterLong

 Entering a long position deducts a stated `Initial Margin` amount in `Token-1` from the user's address.
-Long positions pay out a leveraged amount in Paper `Token-1` which is minted by the contract.
+Long positions record a leveraged amount in `Token-1` which in the SSD's positions database.

 Longs take a fee calculated as;